juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 I won't bore you with any additional details here, plenty has been written on the web explaining the [benefits of CSS Grid over existing solutions](https://hackernoon.com/how-css-grid-beats-bootstrap-85d5881cf163).

-<h2 id="team-buy-in">Getting buy-in from the team</h2>
+<h2 id="team-buy-in">What sold the team on leaving Bootstrap for Grid</h2>

-Let’s face it, you know that CSS Grid is awesome and efficient in both maintenance and performance levels, but not everyone gives a crap about CSS and understands it like you do.
+Let’s face it, you know that CSS Grid is awesome and efficient at the both maintenance and performance levels, but not everyone gives a crap about CSS and understands it like you do.
 This is especially true when you’re dealing with a team of software & front-end engineers who think of CSS as being synonymous with Bootstrap (but super talented none-the-less).

 <!-- Technically, I wasn’t a developer on this project.
 Instead, I was spearheading the design side.
 On paper, my say was limited to the UI/UX design decisions.  -->

-Initially, it was a bit difficult to get buy-in from the team knowing that the spec had only been available in major browsers for a handful of months and we had already chosen Bootstrap as our foundational framework.
+Initially, it was a difficult to get buy-in knowing that the spec had only been available in major browsers for a handful of months.
+It also didn't help that we had already chosen Bootstrap as our foundational framework — one that already comes packaged with a widely adopted grid system based on flexbox.

 <!-- Like any competent development team, if it’s not practical, they didn’t want to hear about it.
 This was especially true with the 3 month deadline we were given.
 No time to experiment.  -->